DataScienceKam/Getting-and-Cleaning-Data/cookbook.md

 Source Data

-A full description of the data used in this project can be found at The UCI Machine Learning Repository
+A full description of the data used in this project can be found at [The UCI Machine Learning Repository] [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]

-The source data for this project can be found here.
+The source data for this project can be [found here]. [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]

 ## Data information